syncfusion-content/blazor-docs/blazor/datagrid/editing.md

 The Syncfusion Grid provides a feature that allows you to edit enum type data in a grid column.
 This is particularly useful when you need to edit enumerated list data efficiently.

-In the following example, the DropDownList component is rendered within the editTemplate for the Employee Feedback column using ngTemplate.
+In the following example, the DropDownList component is rendered within the EditTemplate for the Employee Feedback column.
 The enumerated list data can be bound to the Employee Feedback column using the two-way binding (@bind-Value).

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}